 Guards stand like statues next to the statue of Dr. Sun Yat-sen, changing shifts every hour.
 Upstairs is the lecture hall, exhibition center, and library all detailing Sun’s life and his contribution to the country.

 After soaking in all the culture, head on over to the Wu Fen Pu, the garment wholesale area and treat yourself to some shopping.
 Warn your husband that you might disappear for several hours because there are endless aisles of shops at every turn.
-Each store is filled with bags of shirts, pants and every article of clothing you can ever need.
 The downside is that you can’t actually try anything on, but just keep in mind that the clothes are tailored for a smaller, shorter crowd.
 Sadly, I neglected this fact and purchased shirts that ended up being inappropriate belly-shirts.
 Alas, I have learned my lesson and will be better prepared next time.